Investing term

 A stock priced for above-average revenue or earnings growth — typically high multiples and reinvesting cash.

-A growth stock is priced for above-average revenue or earnings growth, usually trading at high multiples and reinvesting its cash rather than paying dividends.
-Investors accept the rich valuation expecting rapid expansion to justify it.
-The risk cuts both ways: when growth delivers, the gains can be huge, but any stumble in those high expectations can trigger a brutal drop.
+A growth stock is priced for above-average revenue or earnings growth, usually trading at high multiples and reinvesting its cash back into expansion rather than paying dividends.
+Investors accept the rich valuation because they expect rapid growth to justify it over time.

 For example